Jeonsangeun/Cache_replacement_DRL/README.md

 ## Performance test
 This can confirm the performance results for the latency according to user association and cache replacement of the Deep reinforcement learning-based algorithm.
 The folder is composed of code for testing, and the training results of each DNN model are saved every 5000 episodes.
-We derived learning results according to three environmental variables.
+This code can derive learning results according to three environment variables.

 * Coverage (x_max, y_max)
 ```c